CodeIntegrityBenchmark/Test_023/README.md

 * Create a PR to merge the branch with the main branch using the new user.
 * Create another commit on the main branch using the other (not new) user
 * Using the person who created the main branch, merge the PR using the rebase option.
+* Create a new branch to create expected results file and merge the branch with the main using a PR.